The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Review of IP bordism

 \quad (b) for each point $x\in X^i-X^{i-1}$, there exists a neighborhood $U$ of $x$ for which there is a compact $n-i-1$ dimensional stratified PL pseudomanifold $L$ and a PL homeomorphism

 that takes $\R^i\times c^\circ (L^{j-1})$ onto $X^{i+j}\cap U$. \end{definition}

-The space $L$ in part (b) is determined up to PL homeomorphism by $x$ and the stratification (\cite[Lemma 2.56]{Fr}); it is called the {\it link} of $X$ at $x$ and denoted $L_x$.
+The space $L$ in part (b) is determined up to PL homeomorphism by $x$ and the stratification (\cite[Lemma 2.5.18]{Fr}); it is called the {\it link} of $X$ at $x$ and denoted $L_x$.
+Since the cone on the empty set $L^{-1}$ is a point, taking $j=0$ in (b) shows that $X^i - X^{i-1}$ is a manifold for every $i$.
 A PL pseudomanifold always possesses a stratification in the sense of Definition \ref{d1}, by Proposition \ref{p1}(iv).
+Conversely, if $X$ is an $n$-dimensional stratified PL pseudomanifold, then for any triangulation, every simplex is contained in an $n$-simplex and every $(n-1)$-simplex is a face of exactly two $n$-simplices, that is, the underlying polyhedron of $X$ is indeed a PL pseudomanifold in the sense of Definition \ref{pseud}.

 \begin{definition} An $n$-dimensional \emph{stratified PL $\partial$-pseudomanifold} is a PL $\partial$-pseudomanifold $X$ together with a filtration by closed polyhedra such that

 \quad (a) $X-\partial X$, with the induced filtration, is an $n$-dimensional stratified PL pseudomanifold,